AFTER INCORPORATION, EDGEMONT RESIDENTS WILL STILL HAVE PARKING PRIVILEGES AT THE HARTSDALE TRAIN STATION

 So, what would happen after incorporation?
 There are two possibilities.

 First, the Village of Edgemont and the HPPD could reach an arrangement (through an easement or leaseback agreement) that simply maintains the status quo.
 This would make sense for both sides.
 It would enable the HPPD to continue operating Sites D and E, and it would enable all HPPD permit-holders (including Edgemont residents) to continue parking in all of the HPPD parking facilities.
-New York law allows this approach: it simply says that special districts can’t keep operating in incorporated villages without consent.
+New York law allows this approach: it simply says that special districts can’t keep operating in incorporated villages without the consent of the village.
 If the HPPD agreed to follow the status quo, the Village of Edgemont would have every reason to consent.

 Second, if the HPPD decided against negotiating with Edgemont to maintain the status quo, Edgemont would not consent to the HPPD’s continued operation within Sites D and E. In that scenario, New York Village Law § 2-258 (and case law interpreting it) provides for an apportionment of special district assets and liabilities.
 Based on precedent, the logical and likely division would be for Edgemont to take ownership of the spaces within its boundaries (all of Site D and 75% of Site E), and become responsible for the accompanying share of the debt.
 The HPPD would keep the rest of its assets and debt.